finos/common-domain-model/CONTRIBUTING.rst

 Releasing model changes
 -----------------------

 Once the contributed model change has been merged, a new release can be built, tested and deployed.
-This process is handled as part the **Rosetta Deploy** solution.

 The following release checklist should be verified before deploying a new model:

 - Update CDM version, which uses the semantic version format (see `CDM Versioning Documentation <https://docs.rosetta-technology.io/cdm/readme.html#versioning>`_)
 - Build release candidate, and test
 - Build documentation website release candidate, and test
-- Deploy release candidates and notify channels if need be
+- Deploy release candidate and notify channels if need be
 - (Currently done at a later stage) Update the latest CDM version available in Rosetta

+.. note:: The release process is now being handled by the **Rosetta Deploy** solution.